evaristoc/reversing/_posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown

         </div>
         <div class='step' data-step='3'>
             <div class="explain">
-            <p>It is on top of the context canvas that he randomly would draw the strokes.</p>
+            <p>It is on top of the context canvas that Darryl would randomly draw the strokes.</p>
             </div>
         </div>
         <div class='step' data-step='4'>
             <div class="explain">
-            <p>Every "hair" is an instance of the <em>Hair</em> class.
+            <p>All "hair"'s were instances of the class <em>Hair</em>.
-            The class takes several parameters.
-One of them is the <strong>circle</strong> object.
-Darryl's Hair class gives a position to each line stroke based on randomly generated values of circular nature and transporting those values into the scope of the parameters of his previously defined <strong>circle object</strong>.
-The class also gives a random length to each stroke.</p>
+            The class constructor took several inputs.
+The global <strong>circle</strong> object was one of them.
+For each instance of Hair, the class constructor generated random values for "r" and "d" of a <a href="https://www.mathsisfun.com/geometry/unit-circle.html" target="_blank">unit circle</a>.
+These values where then used to calculate random positional (x,y) values enclosed within the global <strong>circle object</strong> by applying the <a href="https://unacademy.com/content/jee/study-material/mathematics/parametric-equations-of-a-circle/" target="_blank">parametric equation of the circle</a>.
+Addtionally, the class assigned a random length to each stroke.</p>
 <div class="language-javascript highlighter-rouge col02"><div class="highlight"><pre class="highlight col02"><code class="col02 insert">
 <span class="kd">class</span> <span class="nx">Hair</span> <span class="p">{</span>
     <span class="kd">constructor</span><span class="p">(){</span>